 My Airbags Did Not Deploy During An Accident: Are They Broken?

 If your airbag light disappears after starting your car, your airbags should be working properly.
 Airbags do not deploy during every accident, and the airbag module and impact sensors work together to determine which accidents will trigger airbag deployment.
 Your car takes speed, occupancy sensors, and accident direction into account when your vehicle is involved in an accident.

 If your car has not reached a certain speed, usually between 8-14 mph, your airbags will not deploy to avoid injuring drivers or passengers during a low-speed crash.
 If your passenger seat does not detect the weight of an adult, your passenger airbag will not deploy.
 Airbags also consider the direction of the crash through impact sensors.
 In the case of your vehicle being struck from the side, side airbags may deploy while frontal airbags will remain intact.

 Airbag Module Reset at My Auto Solutions

 The experienced auto repair technicians at My Auto Solutions can remove, repair, reset, and replace faulty airbag modules.
-Located in Duluth, Georgia, we provide an economic alternative to high dealership fees to customers in the metro Atlanta area, as well as across the nation through our convenient mail-in system.
+Located in Buford, Georgia, we provide an economic alternative to high dealership fees to customers in the metro Atlanta area, as well as across the nation through our convenient mail-in system.
 We guarantee that your repaired part will be back in the mail within 24 hours of its arrival to our shop.

 Whether your airbags have been deployed in an accident or are just in need of repair, My Auto Solutions can perform airbag module reset and provide you with high quality remanufactured parts tested to factory standards.
-Contact our Duluth technicians today at (678) 228-8422.
+Contact our Buford technicians today at (678) 228-8422.